 When not at work Joe enjoys spending time with his wife, Mary Katherine, who is also an educator.
 He is happiest in the great outdoors; hunting, fishing, gardening, and beekeeping.
 As a Colorado native, he’s a huge Broncos fan!

 Joe is excited to be a part of the TPCA family and looks forward to leading the school in its next phase of excellence.

-This is Amber’s second year at TPCA.
+This is Amber’s third year at TPCA.
 As the K-5 Principal, Amber loves being a member of the TPCA community, where the staff, students and families work together to support a productive learning environment.
 She feels strongly that charter schools founded in strong character and academics open the doors of opportunity for its students.

 Amber graduated from Metropolitan State College in Denver and began her elementary teaching career in 1994.
 She had the opportunity to teach core knowledge in kindergarten through sixth grade.
 As she pursued a Master’s Degree in Educational Leadership from the University of Denver, she worked as the Dean of Students and eventually the Assistant Principal of The Academy of Charter Schools in Westminster.

 Amber is a Colorado native and grew up in the Arvada area.
 She and her husband, Jeff, live in Thornton with their teenage son, Caden, and their three dogs.
 Their daughter, Jacey, attends college in California.
 Amber enjoys reading, traveling and spending time with family.

 As 6-12 Principal, Mr. Yu is excited to be a part of TPCA.
 Ten years ago, he began working with schools across the nation to build a coherent and viable mathematics program.
 He has worked with schools in Colorado, Idaho, Louisiana, Minnesota,,and Washington DC. ,